axios/axios/README.md

 ### Instance methods

 The available instance methods are listed below.
-The specified config will be merged with the instance config.
+The specified configuration will be merged with the instance configuration.

 ##### axios#request(config)
 ##### axios#get(url[, config])